Dr. Kenneth Frontman

 What is Group Psychotherapy?

-Group psychotherapy consists of 4-8 appropriately selected people who would be helped by a group experience and can serve as learning partners for one another.
-In sessions, usually 90 minutes, members are encouraged to talk in a spontaneous, honest fashion with a professionally-trained group psychotherapist who guides the discussion such that a productive examination of life issues and concerns affecting the individuals and the group is conducted.
+Group psychotherapy consists of 4-8 appropriately selected people who would be helped by a group experience and serve as learning partners for one another.
+In sessions, usually 60-90 minutes, members are encouraged to talk in a spontaneous, honest fashion with a professionally-trained group psychotherapist who guides the discussion.
+A productive examination of life issues and concerns impacting the individuals and the group as-a-whole is conducted.

 In group, the group psychotherapist encourages members to share information only at the degree one wants to at the moment and guides/paces group members to approach their areas of concerns as well as factors that serve as barriers for success.